yorktips/flexSdk/gendoc/source/introduction.rst

 This is due to the fact, that configruation manager expected JSON data to be supplied requesting a specific parameter to search the ARP table on.

-In order to sucessfully, complete the "*ArpEntry*" query, we will supply JSON data requrst for IP address 51.1.1.5:
+In order to sucessfully, complete the "*ArpEntry*" query, we will supply JSON data for IP address 51.1.1.5:

 ::